cookinrelaxin/cookinrelaxin.github.io/research.md

     3b.
 Lying at the mouth of the Mississippi River is (the great city of) New Orleans.

 Ido and I suggest that the lack of oddness in 3b (as opposed to 2b) comes from the ungrammaticality of the alternative 3a.
-The listener hearing 3b could conceivably compare it to the meaning obtained from the ungrammatical sentence in 3a.
+The listener hearing 3b could conceivably compare it to the meaning corresponding to the ungrammatical sentence in 3a.
 The fact that the listener does *not* do so indicates that syntactic well-formedness restricts the availability of utterances for pragmatic reasoning.

 This gets at deep questions about the nature of pragmatics.